Residence Hall Rules

 There are some official rules in the residence halls, and all that exist are there to make your life and the lives of your fellow residents as pleasant and productive as possible.
 Many of the important rules include, but are not limited to:

 - The only pets allowed in University housing are fish in a small aquarium (not larger than a five-gallon tank).

 - Not allowed in residence halls are illegal drugs (controlled substances) and related paraphernalia; alcoholic beverages except in accordance with federal, state, local, and University regulations; etc.

 - Expressly forbidden are firearms, ammunition, knives, and other weapons; explosives; fireworks; candles, incense, or any item with an open flame; gasoline or other hazardous liquids; chemicals or hazardous materials; motorcycles or other fuel-powered vehicles; and any other material or item representing a danger to the University community.

-- Other items not allowed by New York State fire code include most types of electric cooking equipment and appliances except as specifically designated; all upward-facing bowl lamps; appliances that are not UL listed; portable heaters; window air conditioners; non-switched, lightweight extension cords; decorative string lights; flammable room decorations; curtains; etc. Refrigerators may not exceed 4.3 cubic feet and Microwaves may not exceed 900 watts.
+- Other items not allowed by New York State fire code include most types of electric cooking equipment, induction cooktops, and appliances except as specifically designated; all upward-facing bowl lamps; appliances that are not UL listed; portable heaters; window air conditioners; non-switched, lightweight extension cords; decorative string lights; flammable room decorations; curtains; etc. Refrigerators may not exceed 4.3 cubic feet and Microwaves may not exceed 900 watts.
+For more information please visit our Fire Safety webpage.

 - Behaviors not allowed include vandalism; any form of threat or intimidation to persons or property; excessive noise or disruptive behavior; tampering with facilities or equipment; being on roofs or ledges; removal of window screens; throwing objects from buildings; leaving or storing bicycles or other items in stairways, stairwells, hallways, or other public areas; and any behavior that constitutes a perceived or actual danger or threat to persons or property.